-The continuously braced design provisions of the Standard are limited to floor joists, ceiling joists and roof rafters with dimensions and properties that are within the range of standard products, as defined by AISI S201 (AISI, 2012c).
+The continuously braced design provisions of the Standard are limited to floor joists, ceiling joists and roof rafters with dimensions and properties that are within the range of standard products, as defined in this Standard.
 This limitation was deemed appropriate due to the availability of research and field experience with such members.